Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Abstract

 \section{Abstract}

 Evaluating object detection models in deployment is challenging because ground-truth annotations are rarely available.
-We introduce the Cumulative Consensus Score (CCS), a label-free metric that enables continuous monitoring and comparison of detectors in real-world settings.
-CCS applies test-time data augmentation to each image, collects predicted bounding boxes across augmented views, and computes overlaps using Intersection over Union.
-Maximum overlaps are normalized and averaged across augmentation pairs, yielding a measure of spatial consistency that serves as a proxy for reliability without annotations.
-In controlled experiments on Open Images and KITTI, CCS achieved over 90\% congruence with F1-score, Probabilistic Detection Quality, and Optimal Correction Cost.
+We introduce the Cumulative Consensus Score (CCS), a label-free monitoring signal for continuous evaluation and comparison of detectors in real-world settings.
+CCS applies test-time data augmentation to each image and measures the spatial consistency of predicted bounding boxes across augmented views using Intersection over Union.
+The resulting consensus score serves as a proxy for reliability without requiring bounding box annotations.
+In controlled experiments on Open Images and KITTI, CCS achieved over 90\% congruence with F1-score, Probabilistic Detection Quality, and Optimal Correction Cost, with qualitative consistency further confirmed on COCO and BDD100K across model pairs.
 The method is model-agnostic, working across single-stage and two-stage detectors, and operates at the case level to highlight under-performing scenarios.
+We also provide a simplified theoretical link between expected CCS and detection correctness.
 Altogether, CCS provides a robust foundation for DevOps-style monitoring of object detectors.